GIS career tips anyone can benefit from

 What are some of the other popular trending GIS jobs?

-- PROGRAMMING: GIS programming and software development are big ones.
+- PROGRAMMING: Learning Python, GIS programming and software development are big ones.
 But be careful about listing Python experience on your resume if you don’t want a programming job.

 - WEBMAP DEVELOPMENT: Webmap development and computer-aided design (CAD) are other in-demand skills.